On This Page

 - Sleep apnea mouthpieces reposition your jaw or tongue to keep your airway open during sleep and have been found effective for treating mild to moderate obstructive sleep apnea.

-- While CPAP is still the most common sleep apnea treatment, mouthpieces are more portable, cost-effective, and discreet, and often encourage higher rates of compliance.
+- While CPAP is still the most common sleep apnea treatment, mouthpieces are more portable and discreet, usually more cost-effective, and for some people, easier to stick with.

-- Possible side effects, such as drooling, tooth pain, and jaw pain, generally diminish or disappear after several weeks of use.
+- Possible side effects, such as drooling, tooth pain, and jaw pain, often diminish or disappear after several weeks of use.

 How Do Sleep Apnea Mouthpieces Work?